implydata/learn-druid/README.md

 [Contributions](contributing.md) to this community resource are welcome!
 Contribute your own notebook on a topic that's not listed here, and check out the [issue](https://github.com/implydata/learn-druid/issues) list, where you'll find bugs and enhancement requests.

+## Learn more

-Come meet your friendly Apache Druid [community](https://druid.apache.org/community) if you have any questions about the functionality you see here.
+Come meet the friendly Apache Druid [community](https://druid.apache.org/community) if you have any questions about the functionality you see here.

+Imply's courses on Apache Druid at [https://learn.imply.io](https://learn.imply.io) have additional commentary for these notebooks, and you can earn a certificate of completion.

+If your team is just getting to know Druid, Imply also offer bookable [team tech talks](https://calendly.com/druidcommunity) on the basics of Apache Druid.
+And if you want to check whether Apache Druid is the right fit, or would like to get hints on the functionality you should look at, book one of Imply's [getting started with Druid](https://calendly.com/druidcommunity) meetings.

 ## Pre-requisites